-The beauty of Bible verse mapping is that you don’t need to be a theologian or have years of Bible study under your belt to use this technique.
-You can discover the deeper truths of what you are reading with just a willing heart.
+The beauty of Bible verse mapping is that you don’t need to be a seminary-trained theologian or have years of Bible study under your belt to use this technique.
+You can discover a deeper understanding of God with this simple way of study and a willing heart.

-You don’t need any fancy tools to get started, but on the flip side, you can also use your creativity to make your verse mapping more meaningful and fun.
+You don’t need any fancy tools to get started, but on the flip side, you can also use this method in a creative way to make your verse maps more meaningful and fun.

 Verse mapping is a personal journey of growth and understanding that is uniquely your own.